 There’s oodles of life-affirming walks and hidden beaches, and when you’re done getting your fill of fresh air you can retire to one of the many laid-back but scrumptious eateries and pubs.
 The dream.
 Here's how we reccommend spending 48 hours in this little slice of paradise.

 Get yourself a map and pop your finger halfway between Sydney and Byron Bay and you’ll find the one and only Port Macquarie.
 If you fancy all things salt water, you’re going to have an absolute blast.
 Port Mac boasts nine truly stunning beaches all connected by an 8km coastal walk, and the kind of small-town laid-back charm that can only be found in a city by the sea.
-Take a sunrise surf or sunset paddle board with the locals, visit the disastrously adorable koala hospital, laze the afternoon away by the resort-style pool at Port Macquarie YHA before heading out to the local Irish pub for trivia and fresh-to-death oysters.
+Take a sunrise surf or sunset paddle board with the locals, visit the disastrously adorable koala hospital, before heading out to the local Irish pub for trivia and fresh-to-death oysters.
 Don't go too hard, though - you want to be fresh for your sunrise beach camel ride.
 Sounds like a bloody wonderful holibob to us!